Angular-Dynamic-Hooks/Documentation/documentation/standalone-mode.md

 {% include docs/notice.html content='
   <h4>Bundled or separate file?</h4>
-  <p>If you have unrelated TS/JS code that should be bundled along with <code>parseHooks</code>, you could simply point <code>ng build</code> to a common entry point file (like <code>main.ts</code>).</p>
+  <p>If you have unrelated TS/JS code that should be bundled as well, you could simply point <code>ng build</code> to a common entry point file (like <code>main.ts</code>).</p>
-  <p>Alternatively, you could compile the <code>parseHooks</code> call separately into its own file and then include that file independently in the browser (via a script tag or otherwise) when you want to load the Angular components - a bit like Angular Elements.</p>
+  <p>Alternatively, you could compile the standalone mode logic with the Angular components separately into their own file and then include that file independently in the browser (via a script tag or otherwise) when you want to load the Angular components - a bit like Angular Elements.</p>
 ' %}

 ### b) Build with Webpack